 Pennsylvania Statewide Food Policy Council Meeting, Philadelphia, PA, October 24, 2018

-Center for a Livable Future senior advisor, Mark Winne, and the Food Policy Networks project staff will facilitate a meeting of organizations and local food policy councils in Pennsylvania to discuss the formation of a state food policy council.
-Attendees will learn about successful state food policy networks, envision the role of a state food policy council in Pennsylvania and outline steps to form a state council.
+CLF senior advisor, Mark Winne, and the FPN project team facilitated a meeting of organizations and local food policy councils in Pennsylvania to discuss the formation of a state food policy council.

 Navigating the dynamics of supporting food chain workers on food policy councils, Philadelphia, PA October 26-27, 2018

-Ensuring fair labor conditions for food chain workers is a crucial component of a sustainable and equitable food system.
-Food policy councils have an important role in raising awareness of the value of food chain workers and the issues they face.
-The Food Policy Networks project, Food Chain Workers Alliance and Pittsburgh Food Policy Council will explore ways in which FPCs could support food chain workers as part of their efforts, as well as how to overcome potential challenges of doing so.
+The FPN project, Food Chain Workers Alliance and Pittsburgh Food Policy Council hosted a workshop session to explore ways in which FPCs could support food chain workers as part of their efforts, as well as how to overcome potential challenges of doing so.

 Let’s All Come to the Table: Building community one table at a time, Nashua, NH, October 5, 2018